mfasiolo/mgcViz/README.md

 listLayers( ck )
 ```

-The most sophisticated layer is probably `l_glyphs2D` which we illustrate here using a heteroscedastic model:
+The most sophisticated layer is probably `l_glyphs2D` which we illustrate here using an heteroscedastic model:
 ```R
 set.seed(4124)
 n <- 1e4